AitonGoldman/replay_rules/PAPA_RULES.md

 In the unlikely event of an exact scoring tie on the tiebreaking game, only those affected players will play another tiebreaking game, on another game chosen in similar fashion, under the same rules.

-# Other Competitions

-### 1. Mini-Tournaments

-Rules and descriptions of all mini-tournaments, if offered, will be posted at the event.

-### 2. Target Scores

-On any given day of the tournament, tournament officials may choose to post a set of target scores or objectives for certain machines.
-The first player to reach any target score will be awarded $100 cash.
-Target scores expire at the end of the day and are only awarded to the first player to exceed the score.

-### 3. Door Prizes

-Other door prizes and/or random drawings may be offered as tournament officials see fit.

 ## Malfunctions and Rulings

 ### 1. The Nature of Pinball

 The unique charm of pinball lies, in large part, in the physical nature of the game.
 Unfortunately, this means that unusual events and outright malfunctions cannot be prevented, nor can they be perfectly compensated for.
 PAPA attempts to strike a balance between compensating for malfunctions and accepting the physical nature of the game.

 In certain cases, malfunctions will be dealt with more strictly during final rounds than during qualifying rounds, at the discretion of tournament officials.

 ### 2. Minor Malfunctions

 A minor malfunction is any incident without external cause which deviates from the normal course of gameplay, without directly causing a player’s loss of turn and without providing any player a significant advantage over others.

 A minor malfunction is considered part of normal play.
 Tournament officials shall determine what constitutes a significant advantage; in the event that such an advantage is obtained, refer to “Beneficial Malfunctions”.

 A minor malfunction that occurs repeatedly, to the extent that it is markedly affecting play of the machine, may be considered a major malfunction at the sole discretion of tournament officials.
 If a player receives a tilt warning caused inadvertently by another player’s action, please see the “Player Errors” section for how that situation will be handled.

 ### 3. Major Malfunctions

 A major malfunction is a gameplay problem with a machine that results in the premature loss of ball in play in a fashion that is not a normal feature of the machine’s gameplay.
 These may be unusual one-time events, or they may indicate a recurring problem that will need to be addressed by technicians.

 Examples of major malfunctions include:
 -  The bonus count begins while the ball is still in play.
 This can happen if, for example, the machine loses track of how many balls are in the drain trough.
 -  A flipper or other major playfield feature ceases to function.

 Note that unrepeated physical failures, such as kickbacks or balls jumping off ramps, balls flying over flippers, or balls moonwalking into the outlane following a successful shot do not qualify as major malfunctions.
 This is the physical nature of pinball.

 Any malfunction that results in the loss of one or more balls during multiball play, without losing all balls so as to end the player’s turn, will only be considered a minor malfunction.
 Loss of any lit feature, running mode, or other gameplay specifics, shall not be considered a major malfunction.
 Loss of Tilt warnings, without loss of ball, shall not be considered a major malfunction.
 If the loss of Tilt warnings was caused by another player, please see the “Player Errors” section for how that situation will be handled.

 Should a player lose a ball due to a flipper not engaging when the flipper button is pressed, or due to a flipper sticking in the held position when the flipper button is pressed, they should immediately notify a tournament official.
 The tournament official will attempt to recreate the problem by pressing the flipper button for up to  3  minutes.
 If the tournament official is able to recreate the problem, this will be treated as a Major Malfunction.
 If the problem is not able to be recreated, this will not be treated as a Major Malfunction and play will continue.
 If the game is in multiball play and one or more balls are lost as a result of this kind of issue, possibly ending multiball but not ending the ball in play, this will be considered no worse than a minor malfunction.

 When a major malfunction occurs, it is the player’s responsibility to notify the scorekeeper, calmly and promptly.
 The scorekeeper will request advice from a tournament official.
 If the official(s) agree that the incident is a major malfunction, one of the following steps will be taken, in order of priority:

 - If the machine’s software supports adding balls to a game already in progress, a tournament official will add a ball to the game in progress and the affected player will complete their game.
 All other players will continue to play their game as normal, without skipping a ball.
 - If the major malfunction cannot be fixed without resetting the machine, the player’s score will be recorded and their game will be terminated and restarted.
 The affected player will continue their remaining balls on the restarted game and their score from the aborted game will be added to their total.
 For example, if such a malfunction occurs on Ball 2 of a 3-ball game, the player will be given two new balls on a restarted game.
 In multiplayer games, all players will receive the same compensation.
 - If the major malfunction can be fixed without resetting the machine, the player will be provided with one additional ball of play at the beginning of a new game, after the current game has been completed.
 The player’s total score on the additional ball will be added to his or her previous score, and the new game will be terminated.

 Tournament directors may allow the player to play ball  3  or  5  of the new game, if that player has been denied certain features that are freely awarded by the machine.
 Examples of this include ‘Double Bonus’ balls on many EM machines, as well as pity Mist Multiball on Dracula should the player have not yet played one.
 The player’s total score on the additional ball of play will be added to his or her previous score, and the new game will be terminated.
 Tournament directors will NEVER attempt to re-establish the state of any game features at the time of the Major or Catastrophic Malfunction.

 In the event that two or more major malfunctions take place during the same game, the current scores of the player(s) will be recorded, and the game terminated.
 Once the machine has been repaired, players will be provided additional ball(s) of play on a new game, as necessary to provide the correct number of balls of play for each player.
 In the event that a recurring major malfunction cannot suitably be repaired, the failure must be treated as a catastrophic malfunction.

 Under certain specific conditions, a major malfunction may be declined by the player.
 This must be approved by the tournament official, and must not result in a situation which provides an unfair advantage to the player.

 ### 4. Known Malfunctions

 Any malfunction or unusual behavior that is determined to be relatively minor but unusual enough to merit comment may, at the discretion of tournament officials, be posted for players to be aware of before playing the affected machine.
 Players who have played the machine before this notice is provided will not be allowed to replay the machine nor to replace it with play of another machine.
 The occurrence of any posted malfunction will be treated as a minor malfunction unless it worsens or interacts with another feature to yield a major malfunction.

 ### 5. Catastrophic Malfunctions